 How long is the initial consultation?
 The initial consultation lasts 1.5 hours to allow for a detailed and extensive consultation and usually involves an acupuncture treatment.
 We will review your pet’s previous history and diet, select an individually chosen herbal formula, and discuss any helpful nutraceutical supplements.

+How much is the initial consultation?
 The initial consultation involves an in depth TCVM physical examination and diagnosis, acupuncture treatment, diet and supplement advice.
-The cost is $195 - this includes the house call visit fee within 20km of Red Hill South.
+The cost is $210 - this includes the house call visit fee within 20km of Red Hill South.
 For distances greater than 20km from Red Hill South please contact me for pricing.
 If prescribed, herbal medications are an additional cost.

 How much are revisit consultations?
-A 45 - 60 minute revisit (including acupuncture and herb review) is $130.
+A 45 - 60 minute revisit (including acupuncture and herb review) is $135.
 This includes the house call visit fee within 20km of Red Hill South.
 For distances greater than 20km from Red Hill South please contact me for pricing.
 If prescribed, herbal medications are an additional cost.

 How do I pay?
 You can pay with a credit or debit card via Eftpos.